 Alternatively, buying an inexpensive used car means you are more likely to opt for collision only coverage, which only protects your vehicle in the event of a car accident.
 Collision coverage is narrower coverage and is therefore much less expensive.
 You can use a car insurance calculator to determine how much you’ll save by choosing these different levels of coverage.

+Why are my car insurance rates so high?
 Buying a stolen car

+Which cars are cheaper to insure?
 Buying a safe car

 But in today’s world of technology, most car companies have shifted from protection during accidents to the prevention of accidents altogether.
 Safety features like rear-view cameras, adaptive cruise control, automatic emergency braking, lane departure warning, and blind spot detection have gone beyond simple protection.
 Instead, these features prevent accidents from occurring – good news for insurance providers and sure to score you a few dollars off your insurance premium.